dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ## Making a mesh transparent, and what else to know

 In this post I am mainly writing about the transparent and opacity properties of materials as a way to adjust the transparency of a material of a [mesh object](/2018/05/04/threejs-mesh/) in the javaScript library known as three.js.
-However there are a whole lot of other ways to go about making a mesh object visible or not, and there are also a lot of other things that you should be aware of before continuing to read the content of this post.
+However there are a whole lot of other ways to go about making a mesh object visible or not, and there are also a lot of other things that you should be aware of before continuing to read the full content of this post.

 I will not be getting into the basics of how to [get started with three.js](/2018/04/04/threejs-getting-started/), and I also assume that you have a [fair amount of experience with client side javaScript in general](/2018/11/27/js-getting-started/) as well.
 In this section I will not be going over every little detail that you should know before hand of course, but I can take a moment to write about some things that you might want to look into more first if you have not done so all ready.

+### The visible property of the Object3d class

+If I want to just make a mesh object, or just about any display object based off of the object3d class not visible for a while I can always just set the [visible boolean of the object](/2021/05/24/threejs-object3d-visible/) to false.
+There are also a number of other topics to cover when it comes to making an object completely not visible or not beyond just that of the visibility boolean of an object3d based object.
+For example there is adding one or more mesh objects to one or more [groups](/2018/05/16/threejs-grouping-mesh-objects/) and then adding and removing the groups to the main scene object that is used with the render function of a renderer as needed.
+Yet another option for this would be the [layers property of the Object3d class](/2021/06/04/threejs-object3d-layers/) also which is yet another option for that sort of thing.

 ### The source code examples in this post are on Github